Monastic Wales is not responsible for the content of external internet sites

 John: occurs as abbot in July 1349 until June 1375.

 Prior to his appointment to the abbacy at Tintern John served as abbot of Grace Dieu.
 He presided over Tintern from 1387 until 1407 although in 1390 he is described as former abbot of the house intrusor fuit.

-John: occurs as abbot of Tintern in March and November 1411.
+John: occurs as abbot of Tintern in 1408 and as late as November 1411.